PedramPeiro/Selection-of-a-New-Light-Line-to-Public-Transportation-System/README.md

 where \# $C_l$ is the number of decision makers in the $l$th cluster. $w^(lt) _i$ $=$ $(w^(lt) _1 , w^(lt) _2 , ... , w^(lt)_n)^T$  is the preference vector of the $t$th expert in subgroup $C_l$.

+After dividing DMs into several subgroups, the next thing is to assign weight to each cluster.
+Generally, the number of DMs in a group reflects its importance.
+Let $ζ_l$ be the weight of cluster Cl.
+If all DMs are given equal importance weights, the weight of a subgroup can be given as:
+$ζ_l$ = \# $C_l/m$